jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 })()
 ```

 [`Array.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) returns a new array, so the consumer has no reference to the global state array.
+The new array is populated by applying the [_predicate function_](https://en.wikipedia.org/wiki/Functional_predicate) to each value in the original array, and putting the return value in the new array.

+It is "make a new array by applying this transform to each element in this other array".

-In the map [predicate function](https://en.wikipedia.org/wiki/Functional_predicate) - `m => ({...m})` - we return a _copy_ of each member object from the `_members` array, again using the ES6 Spread syntax, this time on an object.
+In the predicate function - `m => ({...m})` - we return a _copy_ of each member object from the `_members` array, again using the ES6 Spread syntax, this time on an object.

+When you return an object in a one-liner arrow function, you need to put `()` around it so the interpreter doesn't interpret the contents of `{}` as function code, but knows that it is an object, so: `m => ({...m})`.

+Now we have a new array, and new objects in the array.

-Now, local functions have access to the global members state, but it is immutable.
+Local functions now have access to the _value_ of the global members state, but the actual global state is immutable by them, because they have no reference to it.
 They cannot update the global state from the copy that they get.
 For that, they will need to call an update method.

 ## Implementing `setMembers`